Humanists UK: Ethical Union (1896–1967)

+British Humanist Association (1967–2017)

+The Ethical Union became the British Humanist Association (BHA) in 1967, during the Presidency of philosopher A. J. Ayer.
 This transition followed a decade of discussions which nearly prompted a merger of the Ethical Union with the Rationalist Press Association and the South Place Ethical Society.
-In 1963 the first two went as far as creating an umbrella Humanist Association of which Harold Blackham (later to become a President of Humanists UK) was the Executive Director.
-However, Humanists UK, the Rationalist Association and the South Place Ethical Society (now Conway Hall Ethical Society) remain separate entities today and in 1967 the Union of Ethical Societies alone became the British Humanist Association.
+In 1963 the first two went as far as creating an umbrella Humanist Association of which Harold Blackham was the executive director.

-In the 1960s, the organisation campaigned for reform of the 1944 Education Act's clauses on religion in schools and it was active in the campaign to legalise abortion and homosexuality.
+In the 1960s, the organisation campaigned for reform of the Education Act 1944's clauses on religion in schools and it was active in the campaign to legalise abortion and homosexuality.
 It supported repeal of Sunday Observance laws and the end of theatre censorship, the provision of family planning on the NHS and other reforms.
-More generally Humanists UK aimed to defend freedom of speech, support the elimination of world poverty and remove the privileges given to religious groups.
-It was claimed in 1977 that Humanists UK aimed "to make humanism available and meaningful to the millions who have no alternative belief."
+More generally the BHA aimed to defend freedom of speech, support the elimination of world poverty and remove the privileges given to religious groups.
+It was claimed in 1977 that the BHA aimed "to make humanism available and meaningful to the millions who have no alternative belief."

-The local ethical societies united in 1896 had (mainly during the 1950s) renamed themselves as humanist groups and their number grew over time, becoming today Humanists UK's network of affiliated local humanist groups.
+The local ethical societies united in 1896 had (mainly during the 1950s) renamed themselves as humanist groups and their number grew over time, becoming today's network of affiliated local humanist groups.
 A network of celebrants able to conduct non-religious funerals, weddings, naming ceremonies and same sex affirmations (before the law allowing gay civil partnerships) was also developed and continues today as Humanist Ceremonies.

-Social concerns persisted in Humanists UK's programme.
-Humanists UK was a co-founder in 1969 of the Social Morality Council (later transmuted into the Norham Foundation), which brought together believers and unbelievers concerned with moral education and with finding agreed solutions to moral problems in society.
-Humanists UK was active in arguing for voluntary euthanasia and the right to obtain an abortion.
+Social concerns persisted in the BHA's programme.
+The BHA was a co-founder in 1969 of the Social Morality Council (later transmuted into the Norham Foundation), which brought together believers and unbelievers concerned with moral education and with finding agreed solutions to moral problems in society.
+The BHA was active in arguing for voluntary euthanasia and the right to obtain an abortion.
 It has always sought an "open society".
 It is credited with substantially popularising the salience and use of the concept in Britain.
-In 1969 it filled Royal Festival Hall for an influential conference on Towards an Open Society.
+In 1969 it held an influential conference, Towards an Open Society, at the Royal Festival Hall.